Tandem Mirror Experiment: Tokamak stampede

 These results were emerging in the early 1970s, which coincided with the 1970s energy crisis, and a resulting massive infusion of capital by the US federal government into new forms of energy.
 The fusion directorate, now under the direction of Robert L. Hirsch, began to redirect the labs away from pure research towards an effort to make a working reactor design.
-In this respect, while the mirrors were working well, they would have very poor real-world performance, the so-called Q. Even in the absolute best case it appeared they would be limited to a Q around 1.2, whereas a practical machine would need it to be at least 10.
-Hirsch's assistant, Stephen O. Dean, told Livermore's teams that they would have to increase the Q or be defunded.
+The tokamak presented an apparent path to that end, and Hirsch began funding several large tokamak development projects in what became known as the "tokamak stampede".
+He also desired to have at least one backup concept in case something turned up as tokamaks grew larger.
+The two most successful designs at that time were the theta pinch and mirrors.